eclipse-sw360/sw360/README.md

 ### Deployment

-It is recommended to use the Docker-based setup, [described here](https://github.com/eclipse/sw360/blob/main/README_DOCKER.md).
+Is recommended using the docker based setup, [described here](https://github.com/eclipse/sw360/blob/main/README_DOCKER.md).

 If you intend to install in a bare metal machine or use in your own virtualized system, [bare metal instructions are provided here](https://www.eclipse.org/sw360/docs/deployment/baremetal/deploy-natively/).